 The knife is designed for tactical situations and self-defence, it can be used for outdoor activities like hunting, camping, but then it will be most effective for army soldiers, law enforcement or police officers, so If you know one, that would be a great gift for them.

 2. Ontario Knife.
 ON8848-BRK Rat-1

 I know many fans of the Ontario knives, and the RAT I is the reason (I’m an Ontario Fan too), this knife is so cheap compared to what it offers, it comes with a 3.5” plain edge blade, 4 way clip position, lanyard hole, Nylon handle, and of course the AUS-8 stainless steel, that offers great corrosion resistance and hardness, the knife is a great choice for EDC or even outdoor activities like camping, hunting or fishing.
 That’s what I call A Good Deal.

 In this section, we’re going to compare our steel with other steels, and for this, I use four criteria; Edge Retention, Corrosion resistance, Ease of Sharpness, and Toughness, and I use a scale or note from 1 to 10.

 VG 10 offers better edge retention and lower toughness compared to the AUS 8, besides that it’s harder to sharpen compared to the AUS 8.

-Many Knife users are big fans of the AUS 8, in same time others aren’t, but in general it’s an excellent steel for a knife compared to it prance and what it offers, what I would like to remind is ”Taking care of the knife” part that many users forget, they assume that the steel is immune from corrosion and losing it edge for life just because it’s a mid-range steel or “they paid a lot for it”, so if you intend to buy the AUS 8 steel (which I recommend to do), I invite you to take care of it during the time you use it.
+Many knife users are big fans of the AUS 8, in same time others aren’t, but in general it’s an excellent steel for a knife compared to it prance and what it offers.
+Just as a reminder, the ”taking care of the knife” part that many users forget, some assume that the steel is immune from corrosion and losing it edge for life just because it’s a mid-range steel or “they paid a lot for it”.
+So if you intend to buy the AUS 8 steel (which I recommend to do), I invite you to take care of it during the time you use it.